NeuShore/docs.neushore.dev/docs/Developers/third-party-tos.md

 ## Your Rights

 1. You, naturally, reserve the right to resign from your position **Community Developer**, forfeiting all benefits coming from said position,
-2. While BrayanBot Development Team is fitting the definition of organizations engaged in **professional or commercial activity** as stated by the GDPR, <u>we do not</u> collect any Data from our users for commercial purposes and therefore are not bound by GDPR, however, you as a Community Developer, are unofficially eligible for requesting your data,
+2. While Proxima Development Team is fitting the definition of organizations engaged in **professional or commercial activity** as stated by the GDPR, <u>we do not</u> collect any Data from our users for commercial purposes and therefore are not bound by GDPR, however, you as a Community Developer, are unofficially eligible for requesting your data,
 3. You may inquire about the usage of collected information and how they are processed, anytime for any reason, however;
    - You must keep in mind that we get to choose the scope of the information disclosed ensuing the inquiry,
    - Any attempts to abuse this right may result in the temporary withdrawal of this clause